Rtf13/Sentiment-analysis-blog/_posts/2025-10-25-firstpage.md

 #### How does sentiment vary across groups?

+Data was analyzed in two datasets, the first (Dataset 1) contained news articles from multiples sources, such as BBC and Times of India.
+The second (Dataset 2) contained news articles from Huffington Post.
 From our data, we found the emotions associated with each article and used these to find emotions most commonly associated with each entity and income group.
 The graphs show the emotion labels across different groups.

+##### Dataset 1
 ![Emotion Distribution across Groups]({{ site.baseurl }}/assets/images/emotion_distribution_by_group.png)

 As evident, an overwhelming majority is neutral.
 Moreoever, no group has a significantly higher proportion of 'negative' or 'positive emotion associated with it, indicating that sentiment is not discriminatory across the groups we chose, for our chosen news sources.

-For the Huffpost dataset, we observe a similar pattern:
+For the Huffington Post dataset, we observe a similar pattern:

+##### Dataset 2
 ![Emotion Distribution across Groups]({{ site.baseurl }}/assets/images/hp_emotion_distribution_by_income.png)

 However, a deeper analysis at entity level shows that some entities have an overall negative score associated with them.